jjvanzon/Circular-Language-Spec/spec/execution-flow/execution-flow-loose-ideas.md

 #### Brainstorm

-Maybe the procedure references of execution flow procedures need to have a certain procedure interface.
+Maybe the command references of execution flow commands need to have a certain command interface.

 -----

 About the execution of non execution controlled calls.
 Some calls might be made before others because the result of one call is used in another call.
 That defines (some of) the order of precedence of calls.
-The order of the calls in a procedure is (part) determined by dependence, independent of the order the programmer gives.
+The order of the calls in a command is (part) determined by dependence, independent of the order the programmer gives.

 The programmer can change the order of things that are arbitrarily called and insert calls into the obligatory order or calls, but if it’s not so relevant, the programmer doesn’t even provide the call order.
 Most of the time it is not that relevant. (or is it, to what extent can I not see the requirement of the order of calls, even when its order is very important?

 -----

-If a procedure takes a reference to a nested command then you can do this notation:
+If a command takes a reference to a nested command then you can do this notation:

 < Square with loose squares and another square with squares pointing at those loose squares >

-Defining the contents of the procedure references right within the
+Defining the contents of the command references right within the

 ##### Execution Control Controls which call is made next

 <
-Most of what’s done inside a procedure is calling other procedures.
+Most of what’s done inside a command is calling other commands.

 Apart from executing a sequence of calls linearly, you can alter the course of the calls using execution control.

-A clause is like a procedure itself.
-For that you can see execution control as selecting which procedure might be called next.
+A clause is like a command itself.
+For that you can see execution control as selecting which command might be called next.
 Or actually which clause might be called next.

 First explain that a control statement controls which call is made next.
 They are responsible for the arbitrarily in execution.
 Otherwise there might be just one way a program can execute from start to beginning and that’s that, but execution control sees to it that there is variation in the execution of a program.

 In one compiler optimization technique it is these execution flow statements that are analysed.
 Execution control statements make execution variable and this compiler technique analyses how variable that actually is.
 Maybe the execution control might not be reached with too many different values, let’s say, two values.
-In that case you might consider removing the variation in execution by making two procedures one of which is one situation of the execution flow statement and the other one is the other situation of the execution flow statement.
+In that case you might consider removing the variation in execution by making two commands one of which is one situation of the execution flow statement and the other one is the other situation of the execution flow statement.
 At calls to the execution flow statement or indirect calls to it, you insert the variation that applies right there.
 \>

 ##### Nice Example